DVDR12321/Planetary-Motion/README.md

 # NBodySimulation
-Simulation of Sun-Earth-Moon system that can be  generalised to N-body simulation Using Runge-Kutta method for numerically solving partial difierential equations Thus obtaining equations of motion for the 3-body system in the gravitational field of the sun
+  Simulation of Sun-Earth-Moon system that uses Runge-Kutta method for numerically solving partial difierential equations of motion.
+This can be  generalised to and N-body simulation ( a star system, a galaxy or gas particles interacting through a quadratic potential, for example)